top of page

 Status: Obsolete

-In 2001 Ibanez used a TRS-101 clone for Ibanez's entry-level Superstrat models built by Samick in Korea and Indonesia, designated "ILT1."
-Unlike the higher-spec TRS-101 or TRT-1 originals made by Takeuchi, the upper knife edge is straight.
+Unlike the TRS-101 or TRT-1 originals made by Takeuchi, the upper knife edge on the ILT1 is straight like the Ibanez Lo-TRS.
 It was stamped "Ibanez" (upside down) on the upper base plate and "Licensed Under Floyd Rose Patents." on the tail which was inner-facing.
 As with the related SLT-101 single-locking tremolo, it has a Takeuchi-shaped base plate, and the arches between the forks at the top of the tail are oval.
 The block has three circles pressed into one side of it, just like the SLT-101.
 Nowhere on the unit does it say where it is made, or by whom.
 Ibanez used this tremolo until 2010.
 Left hand Part Numbers were 2CD1L101B (black) and 2CD1L101C (chrome.)

 The ILT1 was used on entry-level Ibanez guitars from 2001-2010, including the 2001-2002 left-handed S370L, and the 2000-2002 left-handed RG270L.